SuperOfficeDocs/superoffice-docs/user-guide/en/user/includes/howto-add-recipients-contact.md

 <!-- Add contacts from SuperOffice -->

-You can add individual contacts from SuperOffice.
-To do this:
+You can add individual contacts from SuperOffice. [!include[To do this](../../includes/to-do-this.md)]

 1. Under **Add recipients**, click **Contact**.
 2. Click in the field below and start typing the name of the contact you want to add, in the field below.
 You can also enter a company name to display all contacts for a company.